Ignatius-

 “What’s that?” the woman asked, peering at the wire that held the ceiling.

-“Just a little trick our friend Arthur cooked up,” Altair replied from behind them.
+No one said a word and watched as she exited the hall.
 When they were clear, Asashin followed them after deactivating the power the flowed through the anchors causing the ceiling to collapse.
 When they’d finally made it outside, the other woman who had met them, ran towards the woman who cradled the baby.

 “Thank you!” she gasped and plucked the child from her arms.
-“Thank you!
-Thank you!
-Thank you, Eva for saving my daughter.”
+“Thank you, Eva for saving my daughter.”

 Eva said, “You’re very welcome, Lila.
 I couldn’t possibly leave her behind.
 She’s too precious.”
 Eva stroked child’s head with her thumb before pulling away.